stretchr/hoard/README.md

 When you ask Hoard to cache an object, you can specify how long it should be kept before it is deleted.

   * `hoard.ExpiresNever` - the object will _never_ expire
+  * `hoard.ExpiresDefault` - the object will inherit the default expiration policy

 You can tell Hoard to expire an object after a specific amount of time has passed by using the `After*` funcs: